 As one would expect, security is tight within the facility.
 Bags, backpacks and strollers are not permitted on this tour, with each person subject to screening and x-ray.
 Wallets and cell phones (mobile phone) are permitted, with the later required to be turned off.

 When: Monday to Thursday, excluding public holidays

 4. Celestial Seasonings

-As a tea loving Australian, unfortunately America pulls a short brew when it comes to tea making.
-So to find the largest speciality tea company in the United States, offering 105 varieties of tea, is a real treat for any visiting tea tottlers.
+As a tea-loving Australian, unfortunately, America pulls a short brew when it comes to tea making.
+So to find Celestial Seasonings, the largest speciality tea company in the United States, offering 105 varieties of tea, is a real treat for any visiting tea tottlers.

 See how tea is picked, prepared, blended and packaged in this behind-the-scenes 45-minute tour.
 Located in Boulder, Colorado, approximately a 30-minute drive from Denver, the factory also has a direct-to-the-public tea shop and, of course, a tea cafe serving freshly brewed pots of tea and home-made cakes.

 When: Daily on the hour between 10am to 4pm most days

 Unearthed in 1937 during roadway construction, the Dinosaur Ridge Trail is a 1.5-mile stretch of land that is home to hundreds of dinosaur tracks, a quarry of dinosaur bones, and interesting geologic features over 100-million years old.
 Visitors can hike the ridge and discover tracks, bones and skeletons of these prehistoric creatures that once roamed the land.

 Triceratops Trail can also be hiked and explored where naturally occurring casts and mould s of dinosaur footprints were permanently etched into the earth.
 Produced from the dinosaurs track marks, in once deep muddy areas, they were filled with sand over time producing these naturally made fossils waiting to be discovered.